-How to Register Registration Timeline: - Sun Aug 22: we email you a username and password.
-You log in to make sure they work. - Sun Aug 22: we distribute our registration FAQ - Sun Aug 22: you receive this semester's amazing course catalog... which you are currently reading! - Mon Aug 23: you receive this semester's schedule so you can see days & times & plan your schedule. - Mon Aug 23, 5pm: Registration!
-Select your courses & weekly "Rakezet" meeting Steps in the Process: On Aug 22, our registration system emailed you a username and password.
-If you've changed your email address from what you used for your seminary application, please immediately email our secretary, Ariella, at midreshetoffice@gmail.com to notify her, since the email address we have for you is where we'll be sending your username and password.
+How to Register Registration Timeline: - Thu Sep 3: we email you a username and password.
+You log in to make sure they work. - Thu Sep 3: we distribute our registration FAQ - Fri Night Sep 4: our madrichot distribute this semester's amazing course catalog... which you are currently reading! - Sun Sep 6: madrichot distribute the schedule so you can see days & times & plan your schedule. - Sun Sep 6, 4:30-5:20pm: Registration! select your courses & weekly "Rakezet" meeting - Sun Sep 6, 7:30pm: classes begin!

+Steps in the Process: On Sep 3, our registration system emailed you a username and password.
+If you've changed your email address from what you used for your seminary application, please immediately email Ariella at midreshetoffice@gmail.com to notify her, since the email address we have for you is where we'll be sending your username and password.
 Many of you were using a school email for college applications and may now be using a different email, so please let us know ASAP.
-If on Aug 22 you didn't receive an email with a username and password, please first check your spam folder; if it's not there, please email Ariella at midreshetoffice@gmail.com and she will have one sent to you.
-Once you receive the email containing your username and password, please immediately test your login works by going that to www.midmorechoices.com/students and logging in.
+If on Thu Sep 3 you didn't receive an email with a username and password, please first check your spam folder; if it's not there, please email Ariella at midreshetoffice@gmail.com and she will have one sent to you.
+Once you receive the email containing your username and password, please immediately test your works that login by going www.midmorechoices.com/students and logging in.
 Please report any difficulties immediately to Ariella at midreshetoffice@gmail.com.
-We're asking you to test your login info right away so that by the time registration officially opens (Aug 23), we will have solved any problems so you can register.
+We're asking you to test your login info right away so that by the time registration officially opens (Sep 6), we will have solved any problems so you can register.
 (Bookmark that website on your phone, since you'll use it to make all changes to your schedule.)
 While you're there, please update your personal info.
-On Aug 22, we'll distribute this course catalog for Fall 5782!
-Your first step in registering is to browse through this amazing catalog, reading the course descriptions, circling everything that looks interesting, and being wowed by all of the incredible learning being offered this semester, including many new courses.
+On Friday Night Sep 4, we'll distribute this course catalog for Fall 5780!
+Your first step in registering is to browse through this amazing catalog, reading the course descriptions, noting everything that looks interesting, and being wowed by all of the incredible learning being offered this semester, including many new courses.
 We don't say "More Choices" for nothing!
 A Little Friendly Advice: